 What are the phases of a NRDAR?

 - Pre-Assessment Screen: Used to determine if additional action is warranted.
 The LANL Pre-Assessment Screen was completed in January, 2010 and it determined that an assessment of resource injuries was warranted.

 - Damage Assessment Plan: A natural resource damage assessment plan identifies the approach to be used for conducting assessment activities.
 Trustees write a damage assessment plan to ensure that the assessment is performed in a planned and systematic manner and that the methodologies selected can be conducted at a reasonable cost.
 In April 2014, the Trustee Council released the Final LANL Natural Resource Damage Assessment Plan.

-- Damage Assessment Implementation: Gather the data necessary to complete the assessment of natural resource injuries and quantify the damages.
+- Damage Assessment Implementation: In this phase the Trustees gather data and information and quantify damages to complete the assessment of natural resource injuries.

 - Post Assessment: Once the scale of damages has been determined, identify and scale the appropriate type and quantity of restoration required.
 As part of this process, the Trustees will draft a Restoration and Compensation Determination Plan (RCDP).
 The public will have the opportunity to comment on and provide input to the RCDP.

 Where is the LANL NRDAR process right now?

 The Trustee Council is currently implementing the Final LANL Damage Assessment Plan which was released on April 30, 2014.